-/YOU ARE COMFORTABLE accepting that things grow, but not forever because there is also decline and death.
-In your day-to-day, this may mean, for example, accepting ageing and mortality, endings of relationships or certain phases in your life, and new beginnings as well.
+/YOU ARE COMFORTABLE when you can express an understanding of impermanence and act in alignment with the cyclical flow of Nature, which means accepting that things grow, but not forever because there is also decline and death.

-In another context, it means that, as brilliant as the human mind is, we are still part of nature, not its controller-in-charge.
+In our day-to-day this may mean accepting ageing and mortality, endings of relationships or certain phases in our life, and new beginnings as well.
+In another context, it means that we see ourselves as part of Nature, not as its controller-in-charge.
 This is a valuable attitude, because it may make your life easier.
 Like swimming along with the river's current, it increases your speed, and reduces the stress of resisting obstacles.